 This includes children because they are after all another thing to boast about and their success is a vicarious ego boost.

 If you haven’t already left, set up a fighting fund – a secret account or a stash of things that will tide you over when their possessiveness deprives you of resources.

 If you have children, maintain the moral high ground and neither try to buy them nor use them as weapons.
 Children generally see through the manipulation.
 You won’t lose their love easily.

 Don’t be fooled into giving up your rights for a quick getaway.
 You may have given up your career, independence and raised children.
 You are a person in your own right with equal worth.
 Keep focussed on that.

 5. Never Gonna Give You Up

 By leaving, you may become more of an object of desire, of focus.
-The narcissists react to such rules by breaking them – or becoming aggressive toward the person who deprives them of it.
+Narcissists react to such rules by breaking them – or becoming aggressive toward the person who deprives them of it.

-Whilst the general tone of this piece has been lighter than some of the others on this site, it is important to recognise if you are being subject to stalking, aggression or are in any kind of danger and act on it.
+Whilst the general tone of this piece has been lighter than some of the others on this site, it is important to recognize if you are subject to stalking, aggression or are in any kind of danger and act on it.

 Get help, talk to friends, and don’t hesitate to contact the authorities.
 Most states have strong laws against stalking and harassment.